 His speech and subsequent sidelining should serve as a warning to us.
 Virtue, which requires reflection and restraint of personal passions, is hard work, an ongoing and drawn-out process that does not lend itself to the present-day demands for a quick, easy fix.
 I try to avoid pessimism in all things, but I pray that we as a nation still have the fortitude to undertake this difficult work.
 Time will tell.

 Franklin, Jefferson, Adams, Washington and many more of our Founders understood that the rights of life, liberty and the pursuit of happiness were ours by virtue of divine, Natural Law.
 But they also understood, as we must also understand, that we could only sustain those rights if we remained virtuous, faithful and disciplined citizens.
-Regardless of which candidate we vote for in 2024, if we hope to remain a free people and continue to build a more perfect Union, then as Americans, we must grow our virtue, our faith in God and our faith in one another.
+If we hope to remain a free people and continue to build a more perfect Union, then we must grow our virtue, our faith in God and our faith in one another.
 We must trust each other enough to allow each citizen to exercise his or her rights.
 We must each be disciplined enough to garner the trust of our fellow citizens, and we must never cease our appeal to the grace of almighty God because, simply put in the words of the very disciplined, learned and faithful St. John Paul II, “Freedom consists not in doing what we like, but in having the right to do what we ought.”